Skip to content

 # Windows

 Symptom: Connection hangs and eventually times out.
-The test-network script also times out.
+Network test also times out.

 Cause: A firewall or network policy is blocking outbound TCP 443 to synura.io.